p2abcengine/p2abcengine/README.md

    -DgeneratePom=true
 ```

-4. [Download](http://drjava.sourceforge.net/) the latest DrJava binary (e.g., drjava-stable-20120818-r5686.jar) and install it into your local maven repository (make sure you use the right file name in the -Dfile argument):
+* PLT Utilities 1.0, which is part of the DrJava project.
+[Download](http://drjava.sourceforge.net/) the latest DrJava binary (e.g., drjava-stable-20120818-r5686.jar) and install it into your local maven repository (make sure you use the right file name in the -Dfile argument):
 ```
 mvn install:install-file \
    -DgroupId=plt \